-Average growth in sales and EBITDA for the forecast period is 3.1% and 16.4%, respectively (2020: 3.1% and 3.3%, respectively), which the Group considers reasonable in current market circumstances, considering the impacts of the pandemic in the 2021 and 2020 figures.
-The increase in EBITDA compared to the 2020 projection is exceptionally high due to the impact of the normalisation of energy prices in the projections after the impact of the energy crisis in 2021 and its projection in 2022.
+Average growth in sales and EBITDA for the forecast period is 0.4% and 14.2%, respectively (2021: 3.0% and 4.6%, respectively), respectively, increases that the Group considers reasonable in the current market context, considering the effects of the extraordinarily inflationary situation on the figures for 2022 and 2023.
+The increase in EBITDA compared to that recorded in 2022 is exceptionally high due to the temporary mismatch between price increases and the normalisation of energy prices in the medium to long term.